aap/librw/README.md

 =====

 This still very much work in progress.
-The basics of DFFs are implemented, no plugins yet.
+The basics of DFFs are implemented and some plugins.